Bounding geometry of loops in Alexandrov spaces: Abstract

-amstex epsf \documentstyle{amsppt} \magnification=1200 \NoRunningHeads \NoBlackBoxes \topmatter \title Bounding geometry of loops in Alexandrov spaces \endtitle \author Nan Li\,\& Xiaochun Rong \footnote{Both authors are supported partially by NSF Grant DMS 0203164 and by a reach found from Capital normal university. {$\,$}} \endauthor Mathematics Department, Rutgers University, New Brunswick, NJ, U.S.A. \endaddress nan\@math.rutgers.edu \endemail Mathematics Department, Rutgers University, New Brunswick, NJ, U.S.A. \endaddress Mathematics Department, Capital Normal University, Beijing, P.R.C. \endaddress rong\@math.rutgers.edu \endemail \abstract For a path in a compact finite dimensional Alexandrov space $X$ with curv $\ge \kappa$, the two basic geometric invariants are the length and the turning angle (which measures the closeness from being a geodesic).
+For a path in a compact finite dimensional Alexandrov space $X$ with curv $\ge \kappa$, the two basic geometric invariants are the length and the turning angle (which measures the closeness from being a geodesic).
 We show that the sum of the two invariants of any loop is bounded from below in terms of $\kappa$, the dimension, diameter and Hausdorff measure of $X$.
 This generalizes a basic estimate of Cheeger on the length of a closed geodesic in closed Riemannian manifold ([Ch], [GP1,2]).
-We also show that the $n$-dimensional Hausdorff measure and rough volume of $X$ are proportional by a constant depending on $n=\dim(X)$.
-This implies that the above result generalizes and improves an analogous of the Cheeger type estimate in Alexandrov geometry in [BGP]. \endabstract \endtopmatter \document
+To see that the above result also generalizes and improves an analogous of the Cheeger type estimate in Alexandrov geometry in [BGP], we show that for a class of subsets of $X$, the $n$-dimensional Hausdorff measure and rough volume are proportional by a constant depending on $n=\dim(X)$.

-\head 0.
-Introduction \endhead
+\section{Introduction}